mmcdermott/MEDS_Tabular_AutoML/docs/implementation.md

 - **Row Selection Based on Tasks**: Only the data rows that are relevant to the specific tasks are selected and cached.
 This reduces the memory footprint and speeds up the training process.
 - **Use of Sparse Matrices for Efficient Storage**: Sparse matrices are again employed here to store the selected data efficiently, ensuring that only non-zero data points are kept in memory, thus optimizing both storage and retrieval times.

 The file structure for the cached data mirrors that of the tabular data, also consisting of `.npz` files, where users must specify the directory that stores labels.
-Labels follow the same shard filestructure as the input meds data from step (1), and the label parquets need `subject_id`, `timestamp`, and `label` columns.
+Labels must follow the [MEDS label-schema](https://github.com/Medical-Event-Data-Standard/meds?tab=readme-ov-file#the-label-schema), specifically including the `subject_id`, `prediction_time`, and `boolean_value` columns which are necessary for binary classification tasks.

 ## 4. XGBoost Training